Skip to main content

 Nurturing Health & Wellbeing in a Digital Sector

 The digital health care sector is of critical importance and is a huge growth area, which provides many rewarding careers within the region and beyond.
 Led by Gowerton Comprehensive School, the innovative Nurturing Health & Wellbeing in a Digital Sector Project is working with schools in the city of Swansea.
 This will teach 3 -16 year old pupils about life science, health and sports sectors including the development of new technologies to support a healthy and well-balanced lifestyle.
+Outputs will include: 12,016 Individuals benefiting from increased learning, 1 New career pathway opportunities developed, 1 New/updated course framework developed.

 View Case Study